 The magistrate had been present at a feast to watch seven guests—lured under pretense of celebration—writhe in agonized death throes having dined on poisoned victuals.
-He had personally drawn his war razor across the throats of twelve victims in the city to empty their lifeblood.
-Ironbriar once held a drunk boatswain underwater unto drowning, and he had pushed a citizen from a balustrade near the summit of the seacleft, then watched the body plummet three hundred feet to crushing conclusion.
+He had personally drawn his war razor across the throats of twelve victims in the city.
+Ironbriar once held a drunk boatswain underwater unto drowning, and he had pushed a citizen from a balustrade near the summit of the Seacleft, then watched the body plummet three hundred feet to crushing conclusion.
 He had organized, overseen, and dispatched fellow cultists to slay by garrote, by blade, by bludgeon, by fire, by toxin, by beast, by magic.
 Halfings, humans, dwarves, elves, and others beside had all fallen to his machinations at one time or another.
 Neither beggar nor noble, neither merchant nor military, neither native nor foreigner stood excluded from his designs, and he had seen murdered the guilty, the innocent, the evil, the good, the aged, the young, the infirm, the hale, the fortunate, the disadvantaged, adults and children.

 In the twisted nightmare of Ironbriar’s soul it was all so very clear: During the last year his unholy communions had elicited approval.
-He knew with certainty that she had come as Father Skinsaw’s representative, dispatched by the very murderer god’s secretive hand to join at the magistrate and commit crimes against the world.
+He knew with certainty that she had come as Father Skinsaw’s representative, dispatched by the very murderer god’s secretive hand to join the magistrate and commit crimes against the world.
 She was cunning, creative, beautiful, ingenious, bloodthirsty, powerful.
-Magnimar—and, indeed, all Varisia—would tremble at the unknown horror in its midst, without recourse, hopeless as a victim stumbling blindly down an alley only to find the way bricked up, the practiced steps of a killer closing inexorably from the darkness behind.
+Magnimar—and, indeed, all Varisia—would tremble at the unknown horror in its midst, without recourse, hopeless as a victim stumbling blindly down an alley only to find the way bricked up and the practiced steps of a killer closing inexorably from behind.
 Together they would explore new paths of bloodshed: Ironbriar and Xanesha.

 “Won’t you help me kill the traitors who arrived with you?”